zk222ac/GreenElectricCarsDk/README.md

 # GreenElectricCarsDk
 Green Environmental Project
 # Motivational Factor:
 The main motive of this project to convince customer to choose or prefer en environmental friendly cars.
 This is simple ASP.NET web Application.
 I have chosen **ASP.NET MVC Core 5** technology for this application development.
 I have also developed or added E-commerce functionality.
 This application is also for small audience who would like to learn web application development in Razor web application pages.
-I have followed the complete MVC design pattern data architectural design which is really important for clean application design.
+I have followed the complete MVC design pattern data architectural design guidelines which is really important for clean application development.

 # Technologies:
 - ASP.NET MVC Core 5